borgox/Cards-Bot/README.md

 # Cards Bot

-This Python bot is designed to be used with Disnake, an extension of the Discord.py library that supports Discord interactions (such as slash commands and buttons).
+This Python bot is designed to be used with Disnake, a __fork__ of the Discord.py library that supports Discord interactions (such as slash commands and buttons).
 The bot has the ability to manage a card collection, where users can interact with the bot to add, view, and claim cards.

 **Note:** This bot is a work in progress and may contain bugs.
 Please keep this in mind when using it.